Soumyo-Pandey/Soumyo-Pandey/README.md

  https://www.hackerrank.com/soumyopandey2001

- - 💬 Ask me about I'm Currently a 2nd Year Computer Science Student of B.P Poddar Institute Of Management And Technology, Kolkata.
+ - 💬 Ask me about: I'm Currently a 2nd Year Computer Science Student of B.P Poddar Institute Of Management And Technology, Kolkata.
 I'm currently learning Machine Learning and Deep Learning Along with some other Programming Language.
 - 😄 Pronouns: Pandey
 - 👯 Interested on : Machine Learning and New Programming Language